 At the Alliance, we believe all patients with kidney disease, kidney donors, and healthcare providers want to see increased transplantation rates and fewer people on dialysis.
-If all stakeholders operated with a ‘Transplant First’ mentality, many more people would be able to receive successful transplants and avoid years or even a lifetime on dialysis.
+Below is a list of the Alliance’s priority advocacy issues.

+If all stakeholders operated with a ‘Transplant 1st’ mentality, many more people would be able to receive successful transplants and avoid years or even a lifetime on dialysis.
 When properly informed, patients and living donors are uniquely and strongly positioned to be part of the solution to many of the barriers in accessing transplant.
 Some important advocacy issues we are working on include:

 Transplant 1st Campaign